Vorkharium/vorkharium.github.io/_posts/2024-11-04-HTB-Nibbles-Write-up.md

 ```

 ### Web Enumeration
 Nmap found a website at port 80.
-If we visit the website and examine the source code with our web browser, we will see the following:
+If we visit the website:
 ```shell
 http://10.129.146.200/
 ```
+And examine the source code with our web browser, we will see the following:
 ```html
 <b>Hello world!</b>